Welcome to the 10th Conch Republic Cup (CRC2019)

 Cultural Exchange Through Sport

-At the welcome party we will have Coral Reef Sailing Apparel present with the one of a kind designed CRC2018 T-shirt and sailing gear available to for all competitors and public alike.
+At the welcome party we plan to have Coral Reef Sailing Apparel present with the one of a kind designed CRC2019 T-shirt and sailing gear available to for all competitors and public alike.

-We have once again partnered with WRI, Weather Routing Inc., and Kattack.
+We also plan to once again partner with WRI, Weather Routing Inc., and Kattack.
 WRI is supplying weather data to all the participants again this year via email.
 They will provide regular updates as we approach the race and throughout the event.

 Kattack is providing the tracking software so we can monitor all the participating vessels and the public can watch as they cross the Gulf Stream to and from Havana.

 Conch Republic Cup 2017 - A Cultural Exchange through Sport